 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

 The cost of a 20x20 room addition in California varies widely based on location, materials, and complexity, but a general range is between $80,000 and $200,000 or more.
-In high-cost coastal areas like San Francisco or Los Angeles, prices often start at $100,000 for a basic, single-story addition using standard finishes.
-This estimate typically includes foundation work, framing, roofing, electrical, plumbing, insulation, drywall, and interior finishes.
-Key cost drivers are site accessibility, permit fees (which can be substantial in California), design complexity, and whether a bathroom or kitchen is included.
-For a mid-range project with quality materials, homeowners should budget around $120,000 to $160,000, ensuring they obtain multiple detailed quotes from licensed contractors.
+In high-cost coastal areas like San Francisco or Los Angeles, prices often start at $100,000 for a basic addition and can exceed $250,000 for high-end finishes.
+Key cost factors include site preparation, foundation work, roofing, electrical, plumbing, and HVAC systems.
+Permits and design fees in California also add significantly to the budget.
+It is crucial to obtain multiple detailed quotes from licensed contractors, as unforeseen issues like soil conditions or strict local building codes can substantially increase the final project cost.

 252 reviews